We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 How We Tested the Grow Lights

-Over the last few years, we've tested grow lights at home, as well as in our lab for three months.
-Our most recent round of testing included 16 different grow lights, as well as 18 different indoor gardens (12 of which included grow lights).
+Over the last few years, we've tested grow lights in the lab and at home for six months to a year.
+So far, we've tested over 16 different grow lights and 18 different indoor gardens (12 of which included grow lights).
 Each grow light was evaluated on setup, effectiveness, design, brightness, and value.

-• Effectiveness: We set up three pots for each grow light.
+Effectiveness: We set up three pots for each grow light.
 After using the same brand of soil, we added either tomato, basil, or spinach seeds to each pot and labeled each pot accordingly.
 We set them up in an otherwise dark room away from natural light.
 We also set up three similar pots but placed them near a window and monitored the seedlings' progress with natural lighting.
 For both the grow light and natural light plants, we set up a hygrometer to record and monitor the temperature and humidity to make sure it was good.
 We took care of each plant the same, watering them when needed, and recorded the seedlings' height with a measuring tape after a 3-week and then a 6-week period.
-All of the grow light plants grew 81 percent taller on average than those that just utilized natural sunlight, with tomato plants being the fastest growers.

-• Design: During our testing process, we noted how much space the grow light occupies and used each feature, including any internal timers (which we tested for accuracy), dimmers, stands, and smart features.
+Design: During our testing, we noted the grow light's space usage and used each feature, including internal timers (which we tested for accuracy), dimmers, stands, and smart features.

 What to Look for in a Grow Light

 When deciding which size grow light you need, think about how many plants you need to cover and where you intend to put them.
 If you plan to move your light from place to place or just use it during certain times of the year, opt for something portable that doesn't need to be installed into the ceiling or the wall.
-Our best overall pick, the LBW LED Grow Light With Stand, covers several plants and can easily be moved or stored.
-If you want a portable light with a watering system, we love the Click & Grow Smart Garden 3.
+Our best overall pick covers several plants and can easily be moved or stored.

-If you do want to utilize wall or ceiling space, the Soltech Solutions Aspect Large Grow Light, our best hanging pick, is a great option that isn't too large and will blend in easily with your decor.
-However, if you do need a fixture that will cover a larger number of plants and you have a designated space for your plants (without being distracted by bright lights), the Mars Hydro LED Grow Light is a great choice.
+If you do want to utilize wall or ceiling space our best hanging pick is a great option that isn't too large and will blend in easily with your decor.
+However, if you do need a fixture that will cover a larger number of plants and you have a designated space for your plants (without being distracted by bright lights), our best large capacity pick is a great choice.
 It can also be expanded with multiple lights onto the same control panel.

 Wherever you plan to put it, make sure there’s room for it to operate safely and not up against furniture, drapes, or other items.

 There are various types of grow lights to consider, from panels to products that hang overhead or screw into standard light fixtures.
 The type of plants you have, the amount of existing natural light, and where your plants are located help you narrow down your choices.
 Typically, hanging lights are larger, while desktop lights are smaller and easy to move around.
-If you want a complete system, consider a full garden kit, like the AeroGarden Bounty Basic, our best kit, which includes the planter with a built-in light.
+If you want a complete system, consider indoor herb gardens with a planter, self-watering feature, and built-in light.

 Wattage is a useful tool to determine the correct fixture for your plants.
 Generally, you need 32 watts per square foot, so most indoor plants (especially herbs) do just fine with a lower-watt light.
 The more important metric is PPFD, or photosynthetic photon flux density, which measures the specific light emission a lamp gives off.
 Not all products list this, however.